bence-toth/adventure-book/CONTRIBUTING.md

 - Use the provided development scripts for consistent tooling
 - Run tests before committing changes
-- Run `npm run lint` to check both JavaScript/TypeScript and CSS code quality
+- Run `npm run lint` to check JavaScript/TypeScript, CSS, and unused code
+- Use `npm run lint:fix` to automatically fix linting issues when possible
-- Use individual linting commands (`lint:es`, `lint:styles`) for targeted checks
+- Use individual linting commands (`lint:ts`, `lint:styles`, `lint:unused-code`) for targeted checks
 - Follow the established project structure and naming conventions
 - Consider performance implications of changes, especially for user interactions